KD-physics/Squishy-Particle-Simulator/README.md

 ## 📖 Overview

-Our simulator implements the **Deformable Particle Model (DPM)** introduced by Boromand *et al.* for jammed packings of deformable polygons, but replaces the standard perimeter‐penalty term with a **bending‐moment** energy that directly penalizes curvature deviations from the equilibrium shape citeturn0file3.
+Our simulator implements the **Deformable Particle Model (DPM)** introduced by Boromand *et al.* for jammed packings of deformable polygons, but replaces the standard perimeter‐penalty term with a **bending‐moment** energy that directly penalizes curvature deviations from the equilibrium shape.
 Particles interact via:

 - **Area elasticity** – quadratic penalty for deviations from their preferred area.
 - **Bending elasticity** – quadratic penalty for changes in the angle between adjacent perimeter segments.